Tower Hamlets Equality policy

 - Monitor and identify any issues in the access and take-up of council services through equality monitoring.

-- Expect suppliers and contractors to fully comply with our equality policy statement and ensure it is embedded in our commissioning and procurement function.
+- Expect suppliers and contractors to fully comply with our equality policy statement and ensure it is embedded in our commissioning and procurement functions

-- Encourage participation in local democracy and representation on various bodies and in our processes, from people who may normally feel free excluded from, or underrepresented in, our decision-making
+- Encourage participation in local democracy and representation on various bodies in our processes, from people who may normally feel free excluded from, or under represented in, our decision-making.

 - Ensure we learn from best practice.

-- Service users to receive fair, sensitive and equal treatment when accessing services, and are treated with dignity and respect.
+- Service users to receive fair, sensitive and equal treatment when accessing services, while being treated with dignity and respect.